mandelsoft/documents/iac/README.md

 </center>

-The most simple *installer* is just a description listing the required parameters and steps with their parameterization, which need to be executed by an operator to set up or update a (new) installation of a software product.
+The most simple *installer* is just a description listing the required parameters and steps with their parameterization, which need to be executed by a human operator to set up a new, or update a given installation of a software product.
 For sure, this is clumsy, error-prone and does not scale for a larger number of installation.

 Therefore, automation is the mechanism of choice.
 So, what parts of the description can be automated?
-Having a closer look at a typical such installation procedure description shows that it can be departed into two different basic steps:
+Having a closer look at typical installation procedure descriptions shows that they can be separated into two basic categories of steps:
-- setting up the technical environment required for the software installation, meaning providing the machines, their network connectivity and potentially elements like load balancers to multiplex incoming requests to different instances as part of the software system installation.
+1. setting up the technical environment required for the software installation.
+This means providing the machines, their network connectivity and potentially elements like load balancers to multiplex incoming requests to different instances as part of the software system installation (requiring intricate internal details for the configuration of external elements).
-- installing the software packages into such a prepared environment.
+2. installing the software packages into such a prepared environment.

 <center>
 <img src="./media/02-refined.png" style="width:80%" />